 - NFHS Fundamentals of Coaching

 - A Guide to Heat Acclimatization and Heat Illness Prevention (Every 2 years).

 - Concussion in Sports What You Need to Know (Every 2 years).

 - Sudden Cardiac Arrest (Every 2 years)

-- o Sexual Harassment (Every 2 years)
+- Sexual Harassment (Every 2 years)

 - Mandatory Reporting Training (Yearly)

 - Current CPR Certification

 - Current First Aid Certification

 - Coaches are responsible for providing proof of certification to the Athletic Director and Human Resources.

 - Annually attend LUHSD and site Preseason of Sport Coaches Meeting prior to season.

+- Completed signature page from this handbook, acknowledging that you have read and understand the contents.